Walt Dated World

 Golf Resort, The Disney Inn and Other Golf Courses

-The Golf Resort opened in December of 1973 and originally had 125 rooms.
+The 151-room Golf Resort opened in December of 1973 and originally had 125 rooms.
 It was located near the Palm and Magnolia golf courses between the Polynesian and the then-unbuilt Grand Floridian.
-The Golf Resort was known for its Magnolia Room (later Trophy Room and then as the Garden Gallery) restaurant, where the signature dessert was French fried ice cream served on a peach half with vanilla sauce.
+The Golf Resort was known for its Magnolia Room (also known as the Trophy Room and then as the Garden Gallery during the Disney Inn years) restaurant, where the signature dessert was French fried ice cream served on a peach half with vanilla sauce.
 The Player's Gallery was the cocktail lounge that overlooked the Magnolia course.
 Perhaps to appeal to more than just golfers, it became the Disney Inn in February of 1986 and was remodeled to have a Snow White theme.
 Another 150 rooms were also added at this time.

 In February of 1994, the Disney Inn was leased by the U.S. Government for military personnel and the name changed to Shades of Green.
 The government purchased the resort outright in 1996.
 Shades of Green was not staffed by Disney Cast Members and civilians could no longer stay there.
 The resort has since been expanded to 586 rooms.

 This club opened in 1992 near Fort Wilderness and contained the Tom Fazio designed Osprey Ridge and the Pete Dye designed Osprey Ridge.
 In February 2005 the name of the club was changed to The Eagle Pines & Osprey Ridge Golf Club.
 Eagle Pines closed in 2007 and Osprey Ridge was incorporated into the Four Seasons Resort Tranquilo Golf Club with a new Tom Fazio design in 2014.

 Dining at the Trophy Room/Garden Gallery: